 There are a lot of musicians out there right now, with many more springing up daily.
 With so many music artists, whether they’re bands or solo, jockeying for position to claim their own share of the market so to speak, it has made promoting your music more important and vital than ever.
-Doing things right on the promotion side of things can lead to great success, so here are some of our tips on the best ways to promote your music right now.
+Doing things right on the promotion side of things can lead to great success in selling your music, so here are some of our tips on the best ways to promote your music right now.

 One of the first routes down the promotion path many people take, and rightly so, is to try and build a community using Social M

 When it comes to promoting music across social media platforms, once a community has been established or is in the building stage, it’s worth checking out the paid options offered by services like Facebook, Instagram and Twitter.
 These will allow you to target your audience and likeminded people with ads and sponsored posts, which will in turn get your music out there to the masses.

 While social media is brilliant for musicians, it’s also worth exploring other areas too, especially ones that you can own.
 One of the first things to get in place is an official website.
 Having your own website will be hugely beneficial to any musician.
 Firstly as it gives you a more professional look

 A website will also act as a place for fans of your music to visit when they’re looking to find out the latest information, be it about new music, gigs or tickets.
 It’s also worth considering putting together an email list and a blog too, as other ways to promote your music aside from the ones already in place.

 Don’t Forget To Promote Your Music Live